cs3157/recitations/recitation-2.md

 The bitwise shift operators, `<<` and `>>`, shift their left operand by the number of digits specified by the right operand.
 Left shifting always fills vacated bits by zero.
-Rightshifting varies from machine to machine and whether or not we're talking unsigned or signed.
+Right shifting varies from machine to machine and whether or not we're talking unsigned or signed.

 ```